-It could be, “I’m not good enough,” or “I am not safe,” etc. These negative beliefs affect how people look at their lives and how they interact with others.
+It could be, "I'm not good enough," or "I am not safe," etc. These negative thoughts not only result in low self-esteem but also affect how they look at their present lives and interact with others.

-By stimulating both the left and right side of the brain, while a therapist guides a client through recalling a disturbing experience, allows for reprocessing and healing to take place.
+Stimulating both the left and right side of the brain while an EMDR therapist guides a client through recalling a disturbing experience allows for reprocessing and healing to take place.

 Bilateral stimulation can occur using eye movements, following a therapist’s fingers from left to right, watching a light from one eye to the other, listening to sounds from one ear to the other, or using a tapping method.